Zhuan-pitt/mywebpage/content/home/projects.md

 subtitle: ''

 content:
-  # Page type to display.
-E.g. post, talk, publication...
-  page_type: post
-  # Choose how many pages you would like to display (0 = all pages)
-  count: 0
   # Filter on criteria
   filters:
+    folders:
       - project
-    author: ''
+    tag: ''
     category: ''
     publication_type: ''
-    tag: ''
+    author: ''
+    exclude_featured: false
+    exclude_future: false
+    exclude_past: false
+  # Choose how many pages you would like to display (0 = all pages)
+  count: 0
+  # Choose how many pages you would like to offset by
+  offset: 0
   # Page order: descending (desc) or ascending (asc) date.
   order: desc
 design:
   # Choose a view for the listings:
   #   1 = List